wescode/lemmy_migrate/README.md

-# Migrate your communities from one account to another
+# Migrate your subscribed Lemmy communities from one account to another

 ## Usage
 ```